Winters: 6:00 AM - 9:00 PM,

-Ajmer Sharif Dargah, the tomb of Moinuddin Chishti is one of the holiest places of worship in India not only for the Muslims but followers of every faith.
-Being the final resting place of the Gharib Nawaz Moin-ud-din Chishti, it has had an enormous contribution in spreading the ethical and spiritual values of Islam amongst masses.
-A peculiar kind of fascinating aroma prevails in the shrine throughout time, which inspires the visitors with a spontaneous and irresistible urge towards spirituality, giving the place the aura of the presence of some exalted soul or mighty spiritual king.
+Ajmer Sharif Dargah, also known as Ajmer Dargah, is the tomb of Moinuddin Chishti is one of the holiest places of worship in India not only for the Muslims but followers of every faith.
+Being the final resting place of the Khwaja Moin-ud-din Chisti, it has had an enormous contribution in spreading the ethical and spiritual values of Islam amongst masses.

-Dargah Sharif is undoubtedly the most famous pilgrimage centre in Rajasthan.
-It is the resting place of Khwaja Moin-ud-din Chisti, who was a great Sufi Saint and dedicated his entire life for the upliftment of the poor and downtrodden.
+Khwaja Moin-ud-din Chisti was a great Sufi Saint and dedicated his entire life for the upliftment of the poor and downtrodden.
 The shrine is visited by millions of people every year, as it is considered very sacred by people of all the religions.
-Ajmer Sharif was built by the Mughals, hence justifying the rich Mughal Architecture.
+Ajmer Sharif was built by the Mughal Emperor Humayun, hence justifying the rich Mughal Architecture.
 The Dargah has various constituents like tombs, courtyards and Daalaans.
 The major among these structures are- Nizam Gate, Buland Darwaza, Jama Masjid, Aulia Masjid, Dargah Shrine, Mehfilkhana and about a dozen of other prominent establishments.

 Compare quotes from upto 3 travel agents for free

 $ 18 onwards